-Latent print evidence will be received through the property room by Latent Print Unit personnel for routine cases.
+Latent print evidence will be received through the property room or Evidence.com by Latent Print Unit personnel for routine cases.

 Latent Print Unit personnel will ensure all evidence received from the property room is sealed.
 If the evidence is not sealed, property room personnel will be notified.